 - Define an instance variable of type int at the class level.
 Name it “theDecimal” and give it an initial value of 23 in decimal.

 - Define an instance variable of type int at the class level.
 Name it “theOctal” and give it an initial value of 23 in octal (i.e., the octal digits “23”).
-See above for how do write an octal value.
+See above for how to write an octal value.

 - Define an instance variable of type int at the class level.
 Name it “theHexadecimal” and give it an initial value of “23” in hexadecimal (i.e., the hexadecimal digits “23”).
 See above for how to write a hexadecimal value.